-To save money he decided instead to build a shipping container home and all told it cost him less than $45,000.
+To save money, he decided instead to build a shipping container home.
+It cost him less than $45,000.
 This figure includes the $6,400 which he paid to purchase a brand new shipping container.

-Richie built his new home using a single 40 foot high cube container and managed to double the living space by building an outside deck area with a canopy on top.
+Richie built his new home using a single 40-foot high cube container.
+He managed to double the living space by building an outside deck area with a canopy on top.

 There are two really impressive features with this particular container home.
-Firstly, instead of welding the container to the foundation pads, this container was bolted.
-This means that Richie could move the container to another location if he wanted to.
-Secondly, Boston ivy was planted onto the side of the container to act as a heat shield during the summer.
+First, instead of welding the container to the foundation pads, this container was bolted.
+This means that Richie could move the container to another location later.
+Second, Boston ivy was planted onto the side of the container to act as a heat shield during the summer.